 Today's Croad Langshans are very large but elegant, inquisitive and active birds.
 The proud stance with tail carried high is very characteristic for roosters and hens.
 Cock birds can stand 90cm tall; they are generally friendly and gentle.

 They have thick, glossy very soft plumage, and their legs are feathered along the outside.
-The most common colour is black with a beetle green sheen but there are also white and blue Croads, as well as bantams.
+The most common colour is black with a beetle green sheen but there are also white Croads.
+Blue and splash birds have been obtained by crossing with other breeds and the so have the bantams.

 Young Croad Langshan hens lay about 150 eggs a year.
 Egg colour is variable, but mostly buff with a purple bloom.